 Marine life of Malapascua

 They are not a fish at all but a mollusk related to octopus, squid and nautilus.
 Cuttlefish have large eyes, eight arms and two longer tentacles fully equipped with suckers.
 Inside their spade-shaped fleshy body (mantle) is a unique internal bone called a cuttle bone that is often found washed up along the shore.
-(You might also recognise this chalky bone because it is sold as a dietary supplement for pet birds.)
-Cuttlefish, like other cephalopods, move using their fins or by jet propulsion and are known for their ability to rapidly change skin colour to perfectly match their surroundings.
+(You can recognise this chalky bone because it is sold as a dietary supplement for pet birds.)
+Cuttlefish, like other cephalopods, move using their fins or by jet propulsion.
+They are known for their ability to rapidly change skin colour to perfectly match their surroundings.
 They use their extreme camouflaged to sneak up on crabs and fish.
-Several species of cuttlefish are found around Malapascua.
+You can find several species of cuttlefish around Malapascua.

-This small cuttlefish is found throughout the Philippines and the Coral Triangle.
+You can find this small cuttlefish throughout the Philippines and the Coral Triangle.
 They live on sand and mud bottom anywhere from 3-86m deep.
 Active during the day, they hunt fish and crustaceans using their ability to quickly change colour as camouflage.
 While this cuttlefish species grows to only 6cm in length its bite is highly poisonous.

 The broadclub cuttlefish, which can grow up to 50cm, are the second largest species of cuttlefish.
 This is the most common reef dwelling cuttlefish.
 Moreover, you can see these masters of disguise displaying flashy colourful courtship rituals in shallow water.
 Mostly between January and May.
 During this time males are territorial guarding females and the nesting site.